About the project

 The Voyageurs Pathway, from the Portage Bridge to the Canadian Museum of History, was severely damaged during the spring 2017 flood.

-The work involved for the Voyageurs Pathway is significant and complex.
+The work involved for the Voyageurs Pathway was significant and complex.
 As such, it required the cooperation of several government authorities, including multiple approvals of land access permits and environmental assessments.

 Spring flooding in 2017 severely damaged a 700-m section of the Voyageurs Pathway between the Portage Bridge to the west and the Canadian Museum of History to the east.